RubixML/ML/README.md

 $estimator = new IsolationForest(500, 0.1, 0.7);
 ```
 ### Isolation Tree
-Isolation Trees detect anomalous data by separating them out early during traversal.
-The shorter the path that a sample takes from the root to a terminal node, the more likely it is to be an outlier. *Note* that this Estimator is considered a weak learner and is typically only used within the context of an ensemble (such as Isolation Forest).
+Isolation Trees separate anomalous samples from dense clusters using an extremely randomized splitting process that isolates outliers into their own nodes. **Note** this Estimator is considered a *weak learner* and is typically only used within the context of an ensemble (such as [Isolation Forest](#isolation-forest)).

 ##### Unsupervised, Probabilistic, Persistable